taylorhawks/sets-python/README.md

 An introductory walkthrough for sets in Python.

 ## Introduction
-Sets are one of several ways of organizing objects in Python - akin to lists, dictionaries, tuples, etc.
+Sets are one of several ways of organizing objects in Python - akin to lists, dictionaries, tuples, etc. If you don't know about lists yet, make sure to get caught up on those first.

 Say you're organizing music.
-You can think of a set like a playlist in shuffle mode.
+You can think of a "set" like a playlist in shuffle mode.
 It's unordered, does not repeat songs, and it's easy to see which songs are or are not in your playlist.

 #### What Sets "Sets" Apart?